subnero1/website-staging/_posts/2020-10-03-Subnero-at-IEEE-OES-AUV2020.md

 title: Subnero at IEEE OES AUV 2020 banner : images/banner-pulse-standard.jpg
 date:  2020-10-03
-categories: wnc, news
+categories: wnc news
 thumbnail: images/pulse-thumbnail-auv2020.jpg
 ---

-Subnero attended its first virtual exhibition during [IEEE OES AUV2020](https://auv2020.org/){:target="_blank"} symposium.
+Subnero attended its first virtual exhibition during IEEE OES AUV2020 symposium.

 The event took place online from the 29th of September to the 2nd of October 2020.